NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

-We train with our two proposed stages.
-In both stages we use a linear warmup, cosine scheduler, peak learning rate of $9.0 \times 10^{-5}$, and a batch size of $64$.
-We decode using beam search with two beams, a repetition penalty of 1.0, and a length penalty of 1.0.
+We follow the proposed two-stage training strategy.
+In both stages, we use a linear warmup followed by a cosine learning rate schedule, with a peak learning rate of $9.0 \times 10^{-5}$ and an end learning rate of $2.0 \times 10^{-5}$.
+We use a batch size of $128$ and run the first stage for $5.0 \times 10^{5}$ steps and the second stage for $1.6 \times 10^{6}$ steps.
+For inference, we use beam search with two beams, a repetition penalty of 1.0, and a length penalty of 1.0.

 We consider several inference methods depending on the task type.
 Species-classification tasks involve single-label prediction: we prompt the model to output the species name from the recording.
-To handle the case where the LLM outputs text which is not an allowed label, we match to the closest label according to the Levenshtein distance.
+Since the LLM may generate text that does not exactly match predefined labels, we use Levenshtein distance to map predictions to the closest species name.
 We choose the Levenshtein distance for its simplicity and because species names, in particular Latin names, have high character-overlap with related names.
-We note this may not be optimal for general audio classification.
+However, we note that it may not be optimal for general audio classification. \looseness=-1

-For multilabel detection tasks, we range from detecting a large number of species to only a single species, depending on the dataset.
-When detecting only a few species (ten or less), we include the options in the prompt.
-Otherwise we prompt the model to predict all species in the audio window, if any.
+For multilabel detection tasks, the number of target species varies by dataset.
+For tasks with 10 or fewer species, we include the species options in the prompt.
+Otherwise we prompt the model to list all species in the audio, if any.
 In both cases, the model outputs all detected species, or `None'.
-We discard detections with low character-overlap with the allowed labels.
+We discard predictions with low character overlap with the valid labels.

 Our baselines include CLAP-like models~\citep{wu2023clap}, which cannot naively perform multilabel detection.
-To handle this, we create a negative ``template'' for each detection task, as proposed in~\citep{miao2023zeroshot}.
+To address this, we create a negative ``template'' for each detection task, as proposed by~\citet{miao2023zeroshot}.
 We consider each label a detection positive for CLAP if the audio is more similar to the label than to the negative template in the CLAP model's embedding space.